zachazar/homepage-react/src/posts/blog-tech-stack.md

 ![Screenshot of preview/production builds in Netlify](../images/blog-techstack-netlify.png)

-_Screenshot of preview/production builds in Netlify_
+<div class="image-caption-container">Screenshot of preview/production builds in Netlify</div>

 # Frameworks and Languages